-- 3. Snap off red cap from top of solenoid base sub-assembly - 4.
+- 3. Remove red cap or retainer from top of solenoid base subassembly.
+For 3-way construction with pipe adapter (Figure 3), remove pipe adapter, nameplate and solenoid.
+Omit steps 4 and 5. - 4.
 Push down on solenoid.
-Then using a suitable screwdriver, insert blade in slot provided between solenoid and nameplate/retainer.
+Then using a suitable screwdriver, insert blade between solenoid and nameplate/retainer.
 Pry up slightly and push to remove.
-Then remove solenoid from solenoid base sub-assembly. - Reassemble using exploded views for parts identification and placement.
+NOTE: Series 8202G/H solenoids have a spacer between the nameplate/retainer and solenoid. - 5.
+Remove solenoid from solenoid base sub-assembly. - 6.
+Reassemble in reverse order of disassembly.
+Use exploded views for identification and placement of parts. - 7.
+Torque pipe adapter to 90 inch-pounds maximum [10,2 Nm maximum].
+Then make up piping or tubing to pipe adapter on solenoid.